harshal-nelge/agentic-rag-scraper/README.md

-# ObserveNow - Simplified Web Data Extraction
+# ObserveNow Assignment - Simplified Web Data Extraction

 A streamlined system for scraping company data from websites and converting it to structured CSV using ChatGroq AI with manual extraction as backup.